 A first encounter with Kerrera and Loch Etive3rd March 2017

 The weekend was pre-planned and I was asked to come along with four or five others.
-When I got to surveying the weather forecast in the days prior to our escapade, I was prompted to ask if we still were going ahead with the trip.
+When I got to survey the weather forecast in the days prior to our escapade, I was prompted to ask if we still were proceeding with the trip.
 In normal circumstances, any sighting prospect of a storm would have me staying at home.
-In this case, other minds were made up so we were going come what may.
+In this case, other minds were made up so we were going, come what may.

 The weather failed when we reached the mainland again and one of the biggest soakings of my life was set in train as we returned to Oban.
 No one escaped and even the sailing gear worn by one of our number was not enough to ward off the onslaught.
 The group that reached the hostel need the services of a drying room but I cannot there being one and we improvised anyway.
 Still, it did not stop us enjoying a meal at a nearby restaurant that night.